-Chen et al (2017) estimated ambient exposure and internal dose to heavy metals and PAHs for 252 subjects who lived near a coal-fired power plant in Taiwan.
+Chen et al. (2017) estimated ambient exposure and internal dose to heavy metals and PAHs for 252 subjects who lived near a coal-fired power plant in Taiwan.
 Urine concentration of four oxidative stress biomarkers was also measured.
 Participants were categorized into “high” and “low” exposure groups based on distance of residence to the power plant.
 Estimates of vanadium, and three PAHs (pyrene, fluoranthene, and dibenzo[a,h]anthracene) concentrations were significantly higher at the point of residence for “high exposure” subjects when compared to “low exposure” subjects.
 Measured urine concentrations of 1-OHP, vanadium, nickel, copper, arsenic, strontium, cadmium, mercury, and thallium, as well as all four urine oxidative stress biomarkers were increased for “high exposure” subjects when compared to “low exposure” subjects.
 The primary limitation of this study was the attribution of “low” and “high” exposure groups based solely on distance of residence from the power plant.
-The “high exposure” group lived in the 3 townships closest to the power plant, however the designation is arbitrary and not based on a plum analysis or environmental pathway modeling.
+The “high exposure” group lived in the three townships closest to the power plant, however the designation is arbitrary and not based on a plum analysis or environmental pathway modeling.
 This introduces considerable exposure misclassification that most likely biases the authors’ results.

-Caiazzo et al (2013) estimated the mortality associated with emissions from combustion of fossil fuels across different sectors in the United States.
-Based on the modelled exposure estimates from the 2005 EPA National Emissions Inventory, the authors estimated the mortality attributable risk from exposure to PM2.5 and ozone across different sectors.
+Caiazzo et al. (2013) estimated the mortality associated with emissions from combustion of fossil fuels across different sectors in the United States.
+Based on the modeled exposure estimates from the 2005 EPA National Emissions Inventory, the authors estimated the mortality attributable risk from exposure to PM2.5 and ozone across different sectors.
 They estimated that power generation throughout the United States causes ~52,000 (90% CI: 23,000, 94,000) PM2.5- related and ~2000 (90% CI: 300, 4,000) ozone-related premature deaths per year.
 The authors estimates are based entirely on EPA emissions inventory and model assumptions of pollutant specific attributable risk.
 The study also does not assess the specific contribution of coal-fired power plants.
 The article does however highlight the extent to which policy measures could be undertaken in order to mitigate the impact of specific emissions from different sectors.

-Ruiz-Rudolph et al (2016), compared cancer, respiratory, and cardiovascular mortality and hospitalization rates with presence of power plant in Chile.
+Ruiz-Rudolph et al. (2016), compared cancer, respiratory, and cardiovascular mortality and hospitalization rates with presence of power plant in Chile.
 Their study did not distinguish between coal and oil powered power plants and did not use GIS based estimates of ambient concentrations.
 Instead they compared rates of disease among different geographical areas with and without power stations in an ecological fashion.
-They reported a statistically significant increase risk of total mortality for both men (OR: 1.42 [95% CI: 1.16, 1.73] and women (OR: 1.19 [95% CI: 1.02, 1.37) as well as cancer mortality (men OR: 1.94 [95% CI: 1.36, 2.74]; women OR 1.25: [95% CI: 1.04, 1.50).
-Hospitalization rates were significantly increased as well as cardiovascular (men OR: 1.72 [95% CI: 1.12, 2.67]; women OR: 1.71 [95% CI: 1.16, 2.59]), respiratory (men OR: 1.72 [95% CI: 1.05, 2.80]; women OR: 2.07 [95% CI: 1.33, 3.19), cancer (men OR: 1.78 [95% CI: 1.23, 2.59] women OR: 1.78 [95% CI: 1.23, 2.59) and pneumonia (men OR: 1.71 [95% CI: 1.05, 2.75]; women OR: 1.92 [95% CI: 1.16, 3.22]) in areas with power plants.
+They reported a statistically significant increase risk of total mortality for both men (OR: 1.42 [95% CI: 1.16, 1.73]) and women (OR: 1.19 [95% CI: 1.02, 1.37]) as well as cancer mortality in men (OR: 1.94 [95% CI: 1.36, 2.74]) and women (OR: 1.25 [95% CI: 1.04, 1.50]).
+Hospitalization rates were significantly increased, as well as cardiovascular (men OR: 1.72 [95% CI: 1.12, 2.67]; women OR: 1.71 [95% CI: 1.16, 2.59]), respiratory (men OR: 1.72 [95% CI: 1.05, 2.80]; women OR: 2.07 [95% CI: 1.33, 3.19]), cancer (men OR: 1.78 [95% CI: 1.23, 2.59]; women OR: 1.78 [95% CI: 1.23, 2.59]) and pneumonia (men OR: 1.71 [95% CI: 1.05, 2.75]; women OR: 1.92 [95% CI: 1.16, 3.22]) in areas with power plants.
 The main limitation of this study is that it is ecological and is lacking actual exposure measurements or personal exposure estimates.
 Additionally, there is no source apportionment to differentiate between coal and oil plant emissions.